rmd21/rmd21/README.md

 - I’m currently working on Web Developmemnt and Data Science projects.
 - I'm currently learning everything !!
 - I'm a First Year Comp Sci Undergrad at University of Manchester
-- I’m looking forward to contribute more on open source projects !!
+- I’m looking forward to contributing more on open source projects !!
-- Fun fact : I love taking photos and playing sports.
+- Fun fact : I love taking photos and travelling around the world.

 ### Connect With Me